vulpemventures/banco/README.md

 Try it out at [banco.vulpem.com](https://banco.vulpem.com) running a Liquid Testnet instance.

+Read more on the introductory blog post https://vulpem.medium.com/banco-non-interactive-swaps-00d042791e06

 ## Why?

 - **Non-interactive** is a desirable property for atomic swaps.
 It allows the maker to create a transaction that can be fulfilled by the taker without any further interaction from the maker.